Coffee (2022 film): Critical reception

 Coffee received mixed reviews from critics.
-The Preeti Atulkar of Entertainment Times rate 2.5 and reviewed as The acting of all the three central characters is good enough.
+The Preeti Atulkar of The Times of India rated 2.5 and reviewed as The acting of all the three central characters is good enough.
 Spruha, however, is in the lead.
 Siddharth looks handsome, and performs very calmly.
 But the scenes between Spruha and Kashyap, where they engage in long conversations, are quite interesting.
 Despite Spruha and Siddharth being seen together more often in the film, the chemistry between the former and Kashyap is pretty good.
 With a monotonous beginning but an effective climax, this film is worth a one-time watch.
 Suyog Zore of Cinestaan is rate 2 out of five and written about film "Coffee is a film that squanders an opportunity to deal with complex relationship issues in a realistic manner and would have worked if the writer had given equal importance to all the three characters".
 Kalpeshraj Kubal of Maharashtra Times rate 2.5 The film is not very flashy.
 Limitations in production value are felt.
 The technical side is also fine; But for Spruha-Siddharth there is no problem watching this film.
 The message in the second half of the film, which is actually a twist, is instructive for today's young couples.